pycontribs/pyversion/README.rst

 PBR
 ---

-If you are also using the openstack PBR package pyversion3 supports this as well just modify your setup.py file
+If you are also using the openstack PBR package pyversion supports this as well just modify your setup.py file

 .. code-block:: python